hindu-comm/weblogs/manasataramgini/2014/05/2014-05-15_the-engineer-the-dead-fish-and-the-bag-of-earth-iii.md

 Harry Kornberg.
 Vidrum was shocked beyond words – the corpse he had set aside for harvesting the brain was now up and moving.
 While the corpse of a male it spoke in a familiar female voice: “How are you Vidrum?
 I will be in bhArata.
-May be could meet and talk a bit if you have some time.”
+May be we could meet and talk a bit if you have some time.”
 After a while the corpse fell back lifeless as before.
 Vidrum was convinced he was hallucinating.
 Lootika started walking up to her shelf and picking up the keys of her car drove to her lab.
 She then walked up